Khrystyna Kozlovska: Creative work

+The founder and the owner of the "Gravitatsiia" Publishing House, Ivano-Frankivsk.

 Prizes

-Khrystyna Kozlovska is the winner of the poetic contest "From Autumn's Point of View" (Ivano-Frankivsk, 2011), the winner of the literary prize of the publishing house "Smoloskyp" (Ukraine) in 2014, and a laureate of that contest in 2021, a winner of the International Ukrainian-German Oles Honchar Prize for Literature., the winner of the International youth literary contest "Hranoslov-2020".
+Khrystyna Kozlovska is the winner of the poetic contest "From Autumn's Point of View" (Ivano-Frankivsk, 2011), the winner of the literary prize of the publishing house "Smoloskyp" (Ukraine) in 2014, and a laureate of that contest in 2021, a winner of the International Ukrainian-German Oles Honchar Prize for Literature, the winner of the International youth literary contest "Hranoslov-2020".